Economic impact of illegal immigration to the United States: Illegal immigrant population

 Both the population of unauthorized immigrants in the U.S. and southwestern border apprehensions have declined significantly over the past decade.

-According to the Pew Research Center, there were 10.7 million illegal immigrants living in the United States in 2016, statistically unchanged from the previous year.
+According to the Pew Research Center, there were 14-15 million illegal immigrants living in the United States as of 2023, statistically indicating a dramatic increase from the 10-11 million population in 2022.
 According to an article the Pew Research Center published on July 22, 2024, the unauthorized immigrant population in the U.S. grew to 11 million in 2022, but remained below the peak of 12.2 million in 2007, following a steady increase that began in 1990.
 An estimated 5.6 million unauthorized immigrants were from Mexico in 2015 and 2016, down from 6.4 million in 2009.
 This trend continues to decrease the number of unauthorized immigrants from Mexico dropped to 4 million in 2022.
-While it continues to drop, Mexico is still the most common immigrant in the U.S. Non-Mexicans numbered 5.7 million, indicating Mexicans are no longer the clear majority of unauthorized immigrants.
+While it continues to drop, Mexico is still the most common country of origin for immigrants in the U.S. Non-Mexicans numbered 5.7 million, indicating Mexicans are no longer the clear majority of unauthorized immigrants.
 The unauthorized immigrant population from other countries grew.
 The U.S. civilian workforce includes 8 million unauthorized immigrants, accounting for 5% of those working or looking for work in 2014.
-This number increased to 8.3 million.
 This number has been relatively stable since 2007, ranging between 8.0 and 8.3 million.
 Unauthorized immigrants make up about 4.8% of the U.S. workforce in 2022.
 They are primarily concentrated in seven states: California, New Mexico, Texas, Florida, New York, New Jersey, and Illinois.
 About two-thirds have been in the U.S. for more than a decade.
 Since then, between the years of 2019 to 2022, the illegal immigration population grew in six states: Florida, Massachusetts, New Jersey, New York, and Texas.
 The only state that saw a decrease in the population was California.